 Jenkins is used to build and test your product continuously, so developers can continuously integrate changes into the build.
 Jenkins is the most popular open source CI/CD tool on the market today and is used in support of DevOps, alongside other cloud native tools.

-In almost any discussion about open source continuous integration or continuous delivery (CI/CD) tools, Jenkins will inevitably be brought up.
-Automation (including test automation) is one of the key practices that allow DevOps teams to deliver “faster, better, cheaper” technology solutions.
+Automation, including CI/CD and test automation, is one of the key practices that allow DevOps teams to deliver “faster, better, cheaper” technology solutions.

 So, Jenkins has become an indispensable tool in helping them achieve those goals.
 Jenkins has been a key enabling technology that is increasingly helping DevOps practices gain widespread adoption in many organizations around the world.